 A marriage must be entered into with the free and informed consent of both people.
 Both people involved should feel that they have a choice.
-A forced marriage is one in which one or both people do not or cannot consent to the marriage and where pressure or abuse is used to force one or both people to marry against their will.
-Forced marriage also overlaps with child marriage because children are not considered capable of making an informed decision.
+A forced marriage is one in which one or both people do not or cannot consent to the marriage and where pressure or abuse is used to force one or both people to marry.
+Unfortunately, forced marriage can happen to individuals of any culture, class, religion, and area of the world, including in Canada and to Canadians travelling or living abroad.
+It can happen to both men and women of all ages.

 If you or someone you know may be forced into marriage

-If you are in Canada and you believe that you are being forced to travel overseas to marry, contact provincial social welfare authorities, local police, your student guidance counsellor or a community legal clinic.
-You can also contact local children’s help lines, women’s shelters or victim support centres.
-The South Asian Legal Clinic of Ontario (SALCO) offers resources to help those in need of advice on forced marriage.
+If you are in Canada and you believe that you are being forced to travel overseas to marry, you can contact provincial social welfare authorities, local police, your student guidance counsellor or a community legal clinic for assistance.
+You can contact local children’s help lines, women’s shelters or victim support centres.
+You can also contact us for information about steps you can take to protect yourself and possible resources available in the province or territory where you live.

-If you are still forced to travel abroad, provide the following documentation to someone you trust in Canada:
+If you are forced to travel abroad, you may wish to provide the following information to someone you trust in Canada:

 - your contact information abroad